 Make sure playground surfaces are safe.
 They should be made of shock-absorbing material, such as rubber mulch.

 Keep your children away from trampolines, if possible.

 Some simple steps can keep your child safe in bed:

 - Keep the side rails on a crib up.

-- Do NOT let your kids jump on beds.
+- DO NOT let your child jump on beds.